nergalex/f5-aks-kic-lab/source/class3/module3/module3.rst

-LAB 2C: Traffic Splitting
+LAB 2C: Advanced Content-Based Routing
 ##############################################################

 .. contents:: Contents
     :local:
     :depth: 1

-Exercise 1: Deploy
+Objectives
 *************************************************************
 |
 - For that new deployment we use a lot more features available in the Custom Resource VirtualServer.